OGR-67/CheatSheet/README.md

 doAnotherThings()
 ```
 ### ES6 method
-One important thing about ES6 method is that module and script have to be in .mjs extension.
+One important thing about ES6 method is that module and script have to be in .mjs extension or add <"type": "module"> in your package.json.
 Again, create a module to import.
 We can specify a default export which will be imported if nothing's specified.
 Note that we specify export when declaring objects.
 ```javascript
 // myModule.mjs